smallworldxyz/popinion/README.md

 ### Prerequisites

-> Note: Fishi was developed and tested on Mac and Linux.
+> Note: pubop was developed and tested on Mac and Linux.
 Windows compatibility is experimental.

 | Tool | Version | Description | Check Installation |
 |------|---------|-------------|-------------------|